wdi-sg/gitbook-2019/03-html-css/positioning/02responsivedesign.md

 ### Exercise
 Redo the layout pairing exercise.

-Add the media queries so that when the screen width is below 720px, the columns collapse into a single column.
+Add the media queries so that when the screen width is above 720px, the rows split into two columns.

 #### further
 Add a third column to your desktop width layout.
 When the browser is over 1080px it should be 3 columns.
 When it is 720px to 481px, it should be two columns, with the third column moving below.
 When it is 480px or below it should be one column.